the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Byzantine fault` or [Byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed; thus the reason for Proof of Work

+`CFMM` - Constant Function Market Makers: [article](https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159)

 `clustering` - tracing bitcoin via blockchain analysis; tracing Bitcoin user wallets by tracking wallet “change” creation; using tags; peel chains [How to Peel a Million: Validating and Expanding Bitcoin Clusters](https://arxiv.org/pdf/2205.13882.pdf) Sarah Meiklejohn and team; also [A Fistful of Bitcoins: Characterizing Payments Among Men with No Names](https://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf)

 `Compound` - a DeFi lending protocol that allows users to earn interest on their cryptocurrencies by depositing them into one of several pools

-`DAI` - stablecoin on the Ethereum blockchain whose value is pegged to $US

-`dark forest` - “all people with nodes on major blockchains grinding on mempool transactions” - 9:40 [Andrew Miller AMA](https://www.youtube.com/watch?v=IwRfEsX07MU) and later mentions [David Chaum](https://en.wikipedia.org/wiki/David_Chaum) Dan Robinson’s [blog post](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest)

-`CFMM` - Constant Function Market Makers: [article](https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159)

 `coinbase transaction` - the first transaction in a block.
 Miners use it to collect the block reward, and any additional transaction fees.